NitrogenUA/taskman/README.md

 Alternatively you can build and run the application manually by executing following instructions:

-First run `docker build -t taskman/demo .` and wait for it to finish.
+From within the project folder execute `docker build -t taskman/demo .` and wait for it to finish.

-Then follow with `docker run -itd -p 8080:80 taskman/demo:latest` to launch the application container.
+Then follow with `docker run --rm -itd -p 8080:80 taskman/demo:latest` to launch the application container.

 ## Authentication